Find Affordable College Courses

 Top Georgia Schools in Foreign Languages & Linguistics

-Our 2023 rankings named University of North Georgia the best school in Georgia for foreign languages and linguistics students.
-Located in the town of Dahlonega, UNG is a public school with a large student population.
+Our analysis found University of North Georgia to be the best school for foreign languages and linguistics students who want to pursue a degree in Georgia.
+Located in the distant town of Dahlonega, UNG is a public school with a large student population.

 The average amount in student loans that foreign languages and linguistics majors at UNG take out is $25,500.